kovidgoyal/kitty/docs/kittens/hyperlinked_grep.rst

     hg some-search-term

-If you want to enable completion, for the kitten, you can delegate completion to rg.
+If you want to enable completion, for the kitten, you can delegate completion to :program:`rg`.
 How to do that varies based on the shell:

 .. tab:: zsh

-    Instead of using an alias create a simple wrapper script named :file:`hg` somewhere in your ``PATH``:
+    Instead of using an alias, create a simple wrapper script named :program:`hg` somewhere in your :envvar:`PATH`:

     .. code-block:: sh